Bengali Americans: Culture

-Many Bengali Americans participate in an annual conference, the North American Bengali Conference, in order to celebrate their culture and discuss issues the community faces.
+Many Bengali Americans participate in an annual conference, the North American Bengali Conference (Government of West Bengal initiative), in order to celebrate their culture and discuss issues the community faces.
 They often form regional organizations to network and plan events.

 Religions

-Bengali Americans are mostly adherents of either Islam or Hinduism.
-This is manifested in the yearly celebration of Eid ul-Fitr, Durga Puja and other religious celebrations.
+Bengali Americans are mostly adherents of either Islam, Hinduism, Christianity or Buddhism.
+This is manifested in the yearly celebration of Eid ul-Fitr, Durga Puja, Boro Din, Buddha Purnima and other religious celebrations.
 Several secular holidays are also enjoyed by the whole community, such as the Bengali new year, Pohela Boishakh.

 There are also at least two Bengali Buddhist temples in the United States, near Washington, DC and New York City.